cds 1.4.0

 Usage

-There are different specializations of this template for each garbage collecting schema used.
+There are different specializations of this template for each garbage collecting schema.
 You should select GC needed and include appropriate .h-file:

-Then, you should incorporate michael_list::node into your struct T and provide appropriate michael_list::type_traits::hook in your Traits template parameters.
-Usually, for Traits you define a struct based on michael_list::type_traits.
+Then, you should incorporate michael_list::node into your struct T and provide appropriate michael_list::traits::hook in your Traits template parameters.
+Usually, for Traits you define a struct based on michael_list::traits.

 // Include GC-related Michael's list specialization